hunter-sacky/prj2_bash_scripting/README.md

 FIFTH COMMIT
 I have added a script called comparison.sh which compares two strings and also two integers to see if they respectively equal each other.

+SIXTH COMMIT
+I have added scripts named backup_ex5-8 which are used to backup files.
+I also added if_else.sh, until.sh, and while.sh